 Low Water Pressure

 While low water pressure could be due to something as simple as buildup in the aerator, it could also be caused by much more serious issues.
 If you unscrew the aerator and clean our the gunk but still encounter low water pressure, that is a sign you have a more serious plumbing problem.
 This could be a sign of a cracked pipe, water leaks, and other issues.
-A professional plumber will be able to help diagnose the issue and the cause of the low water pressure.
+A professional plumbing repair expert will be able to help diagnose the issue and the cause of the low water pressure.

 Unpleasant smells coming from your drains can be a sign of several different plumbing issues.
 Stink from your kitchen sink could be a build-up of scrap foods that are decaying.
 If your sink is giving off a rotten egg smell, this could be a sign that your drain vent is blocked, which is allowing for sewer gas to make its way back up your pipes.
 A sign that your sewer line might be damaged is all of your drains smelling and clogging often.
-If you notice any of these issues, you will want to make sure to call a plumber.
+If you notice any of these issues, you will want to make sure to call a plumber for some professional plumbing repair.
 Don’t ignore the stink coming from your sink!
 Get the problem taken care of right away.

 Stains and Wet Spots

 If you notice stains or wet spots forming on your ceiling, walls, or the floor, this is an obvious sign of a leak.
 If you have a leak, water will begin to gather in different areas.
 These spots of accumulated water can lead to mold or mildew, leaving your home with a musty odor and unpleasant stains.
 These wet spots or stains may not always be extremely noticeable.
 Be sure to check around sinks, tubs, showers, and toilets to ensure there is no leaking occurring in these areas.
-When you notice a wet spot, be sure to contact a plumbing expert immediately; a leak can quickly become a much bigger problem.
+When you notice a wet spot, be sure to contact a plumbing repair expert immediately; a leak can quickly become a much bigger problem.

 Cracks in the Foundation

 Over the first few years in your home, you will likely notice slight cracks and shifts, since the house is settling.
 But if you notice a crack in your foundation that occurs suddenly, it may be a sign that you have a leak.
 A leak can expose your foundation to a constant stream of water, which weakens the foundation and other structural components.
 When your foundation is weakened, the results can be cracks.
-If you notice any sudden cracks in your foundation, be sure to contact a plumber to ensure the leak is fixed right away.
+If you notice any sudden cracks in your foundation, be sure to contact a plumbing repair expert to ensure the leak is fixed right away.

 There are many types of strange sounds that may come from your plumbing that could be a sign of something more severe.
 If you hear odd noises when you turn our faucet on, it could be a sign that there is air in your pipe, which could be a problem in the bleed-off system.
 If you hear water running through your pipes when nobody is using the water, it may be another sign that you have a leak.

 These are some of the most common signs that you may have a plumbing problem.
 Be sure to keep an eye out for any of these issues, and if you notice one or more of these signs, we can help.
-Our experts at Cupertino Plumbing offer a variety of services and are ready to solve any of your plumbing problems in the San Jose area.
+Our experts at Cupertino Plumbing offer a variety of plumbing repair services and are ready to solve any of your plumbing problems in the San Jose area.
 Even if you don’t notice any of these signs, but can tell something is off with your plumbing, be sure to contact us.
 We will be able to help diagnose your problem and get your issues fixed in no time!